palaa159/Docs/tutorials/01-GettingStarted.md

 **Note:** make sure your USB Dongle is switched to GPIO 6 and not RESET.
 The switch should be set closer to your computer as seen in the picture to the right.

-### 3. Plug in your 6V AA batter pack (with batteries)
+### 3. Plug in your 6V AA battery pack (with batteries)

 ![Battery Connection](../assets/images/batteryConnection.png)

-Both the 8bit board and the 32 bit boards have specific input voltage ranges.
+Both the 8-bit board and the 32-bit boards have specific input voltage ranges.
 These input voltage ranges can be found on the back-side of the board, next to the power supply. **BE VERY CAREFUL** to not supply your board with voltages above these ranges, or else you will damage your board's power supply.
 For this reason, we recommend that you always use the battery pack that came with your OpenBCI kit.
 There's a good reason we put this notice in here twice!

 ### 4. Switch your OpenBCI board to PC (not OFF or BLE)

 ![Power Up Board](../assets/images/PowerUpBoard.JPG)

 Make sure to move the small switch on the right side of the board from "OFF" to "PC".
-As soon as you do, you should see a blue LED blink 3 times (if you’re using the 8bit board; the 32bit version doesn’t blink).
+As soon as you do, you should see a blue LED blink 3 times (if you’re using the 8-bit board; the 32-bit version doesn’t blink).
 If you don't, press the reset button just to the left of the switch.
 If the LED still does not blink 3 times, make sure you have full battery.
 If you're sure your batteries are fully charged, consult the [hardware section](http://openbci.com/index.php/forum#/categories/hardware) of our Forum.

 **Note:** it's important to plug in your Dongle before you turn on your OpenBCI board.
 Sometimes, if the data stream seems broken, you may need to unplug your USB Dongle and power down your OpenBCI board.
 Make sure to plug your USB Dongle in first, then power up your board afterwards.